 Where is Bonaire?

 Since 1636, the island has been governed by the Netherlands.
 The island was integrated into the Netherlands in 2010 when the “Netherlands Antilles” were dissolved, making the residents bona fide members of the Netherlands, rather than a colony.
-Eighty percent of Bonaire’s population are Dutch nationals.
+Eighty percent of Bonaire’s population is Dutch nationals.

 The island of Bonaire is about 24 miles long and up to 5 miles wide.